 To serve its users the best browsing experience, Google uses NLP to identify the context or intent of search queries.
 What this means for your digital marketing team is you can also use NLP in your campaigns to make sure that your message reaches your target audience—people or organizations who can benefit from your content, product, or service.

-How to Use Natural Language Processing in Digital Marketing
+How NLP is Used in Digital Marketing

-Lead capture and qualification
+1. Use chatbots for lead capture and qualification